OpenAtom-Linyaps/linyaps-doc/en/guide/ll-builder/export.md

 org.deepin.demo linglong.yaml org.deepin.demo_0.0.1_x86_64.uab
 ```

-Linglong applications have two package formats: `linglong`, `uab`, currently the `linglong` package format is the main one.
+Linglong applications have two package formats: `linglong` and `uab`.
+Currently the `linglong` package format is the main one.

-Take `org.deepin.demo` Linglong application as an example, the directory is as follows:
+Take the `org.deepin.demo` Linglong application as an example.
+The directory is as follows:

 ```text
 org.deepin.demo